aws4embeddedlinux/aws4embeddedlinux-ci/README.md

 > [!NOTE]
 >
-> This library is tested against Node Versions 18, 20, and 22.
-If these versions are not available for your system, we recommend using [NVM](https://github.com/nvm-sh/nvm) to install a compatible version.
+> This library is tested against Node Versions 22.
+If these version is not available for your system, we recommend using [NVM](https://github.com/nvm-sh/nvm) to install a compatible version.
 >

 You can also use the [sample project code](https://github.com/aws4embeddedlinux/aws4embeddedlinux-ci-examples) provided to get started and deploy the stacks.